-3.3.5 Geoserver Password Configuration (Highly Recommended)
+3.3.5 Geoserver Configuration (Highly Recommended)

 Metacat comes bundled with a Web Mapping Service called Geoserver, which converts spatial data into Web-deliverable map images.
 Geoserver installs with a default administrative username and password.
-We highly recommend that you change the default log-in information so that only local administrators can make changes to your Geoserver.
+We highly recommend that you change the default credentials so that only local administrators can make changes to your Geoserver.
 For more information about Geoserver, see Metacat's use of Geoserver.

-When you choose the Geoserver Configuration link from the main configuration screen, Metacat will prompt you for a new user name and password (Figure 3.11).
-After you enter the new credentials, the Metacat server contacts the embedded Geoserver server and updates the log-in settings.
+When you choose the Geoserver Configuration link from the main configuration screen, Metacat will prompt you for a few important details about your Geoserver installation.
+The data directory and context settings allow Geoserver and Metacat to share the same spatial data store and render maps within Metacat skins.
+The security configuration prompts for a new admin password (Figure 3.11).
+After you enter the new settings, Metacat writes the information to the Geoserver deployment.

-If you wish to reset the Geoserver credentials at another time, click the Bypass button.
-The Geoserver will remain configured with the default user name and password, and the main configuration screen will display the "bypassed" status beside the Geoserver settings.
-You will be able to run Metacat, just as if the settings were configured.
+The default settings are typically appropriate for most Metacat deployments, but if you wish to skip the Geoserver configuration, click the Bypass button.
+Geoserver (if deployed) will remain with a default configuration and the main Metacat configuration screen will display the "bypassed" status beside the Geoserver settings.
+You will be able to run Metacat, but maps will not be rendered.

-Figure 3.11: Resetting the Geoserver password.
+Figure 3.11: Configuring Geoserver.